Academic

 It’s

-def NOT fine by me for you to use AI as an EDITOR, post-writing.
+def NOT fine by me for you to use AI as an EDITOR, while writing or post-writing.

 The most obvious place where AI software should NOT be